sportstensor/sportstensor/README.md

 - **Incentive Mechanism**:
    - The validator calculates incentives based on miners’ commitments to leagues and their prediction accuracy.
    - Incentives and scores are updated every 20 minutes.
 League-specific scoring percentages are applied, and scores are aggregated and logged.
-   - Validators adjust the miners' weights on the chain based on these scores.
+   - Validators set the miners' weights on the chain based on these scores.
    - The max number of predictions included for a miner per league is determined by the league’s **ROLLING_PREDICTION_THRESHOLD_BY_LEAGUE** * 2.
    - A separate background thread handles the processing of calculating scores and setting weights, which runs every 20 minutes.